makerdao/mips/MIP0/MIPx-SIF.md

 - Self-insurance is a well known risk management technique that consists in setting funds aside for compensating a possible future loss.
 Typically self insurance is used when risk can not be transferred through traditional instruments such as insurances.
 Due to the fact that MakerDAO is not, and will not be incorporated as a legal entity,  stakeholders are exprosed to increased legal risk.
 The Self Insurance Fund is an ideal instrument to de-risk involvement in MakerDAO and manage professionally legal risk.

--
-- A short description of the motivation behind the MIP.

 ## Specification / Proposal Details